 Can You Trek to Manaslu Circuit Without a Guide?

 No, you cannot trek the Manaslu Circuit without a guide.
-The Manaslu Circuit is classified as a restricted area by the Nepalese government, and trekking there requires To register Government trekking company and guide to specific rules and regulations to protect the environment, local communities, and cultural heritage.
+The Manaslu Circuit is classified as a restricted area by the Nepalese government, and trekking there requires To register Government trekking company and following specific rules and regulations to protect the environment, local communities, and cultural heritage.

-Is a Drone Allowed on Manaslu Circuit Trek?
+Is a Drone Allowed on the Manaslu Circuit Trek?

 Flying a drone on the Manaslu Circuit Trek is generally not allowed without special permits.
 Nepal has specific laws and regulations regarding drone use, especially in restricted areas like Manaslu, which is a conservation area and a restricted trekking zone.
 Here’s what you need to know: